 Discover Madison's Historic District

 Enjoy the cool morning air as you discover the magic of Madison at your own pace.
-The best way to experience this wonderful small town is through the Madison self-guided walking tour app available in the Apple App or Google Play stores.
+The best way to experience this wonderful small town is through the Madison self-guided walking tour.

-This app guides you through twenty-six points of interest including historic sites found on the National Register of Historic Places as well as the stories of Madison’s remarkable citizens.
+The Walking Tour guides you through twenty-six points of interest including historic sites found on the National Register of Historic Places as well as details the stories of Madison’s remarkable citizens.
 The tour starts at the Welcome Center (1887) which has an intriguing history of its own!

 Stroll Madison’s Historic Cemeteries